epics-rip/exampleCPP/README.md

 ## Brief summary of examples.

+### helloRPC

+This implements HelloWorld that is accessed via channelRPC.

+### ChannelArchiverService

+The ChannelArchiver Service is an EPICS V4 client and server which can be used to query the data archived by an EPICS Channel Archiver.
+It includes a bash script, gethist, which can parse a wide range of dates and times and process the corresponding data.
+However the service can be queried by any client issuing a pvAccess RPC request, such as eget.
+Requests and responses use EPICS V4 normative types.
+Requests are in the form of an NTURI normative type and the results are returned as an NTTable.

 ### database

 Provides an EPICS IOC that has both EPICS V3 DBRecords, V4 PVRecords, and pvaSrv for accessing the DBRecords.